enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 }
 ```

-Using the same documents as above, we can use the `$subtract` operator to calucate how stronger the `Ultimate` `power` is compared to the `Basic` one for each pokémon.
+Using the same documents as above, we can use the `$subtract` operator to calculate how stronger the `Ultimate` `power` is compared to the `Basic` one for each pokémon.

 **Note:** The expressions are calculated like so `<expression1>` - `<expression2>`.